nielsfuchs/pasta_ice/README.md

 Some files were to big for Github.
 They need to be downloaded from:

-* Training data for PASTA-ice, and radiometric calibration files used in the algorithm including the vignette correction and confidence conversion matrix are available under DOI: https: //doi.org/10.5281/zenodo.7513631.
+* Training data for PASTA-ice, and radiometric calibration files used in the algorithm including the vignette correction and confidence conversion matrix are available under DOI: https://doi.org/10.5281/zenodo.7513631.

 * Radiometric calibrations are available under DOI: https://doi.org/10.5281/zenodo.7513653.